gurmeetsaran/sqltesting/README.md

 - Add support for more SQL dialects
 - Improve error handling for malformed SQL
 - Enhance documentation with more examples
-- Add option to preserve string types for numeric-looking values in struct parsing

 ## Requirements